algernon/keyboardio-worklog/worklog.md

 As we can't have library bundles with Arduino, the best way to get the bundles to the users is a zip/tar file they can extract to their `$SKETCHDIR/libraries` folder.
 This zip file would contain all the libraries in the given set.
 For more advanced users who want to use git, we can provide a small tool and documentation that just merges the bundle repos.
 This needs a bit of experimentation.

 First step though: propose plugins for core and contributed, and figure out if we want to keep `Arduino-Boards` backwards compatible (it currently includes pretty much all of core + contributed).

+Another goal here would be to allow different vendors to have different sets of plugins, and allow them to just bundle everything up, if so they wish.
+For this reason, I'm proposing three new repositories:

+* `Keyboardio/Plugins-Core`: Core plugins, for Keyboardio.
+* `Keyboardio/Plugins-Extra`: Extra, contributed plugins.
+I like the name "extra" more, because plugins here may very well be vendor-provided (thus not technically "contributed"), but still not core.
+* `Keyboardio/Plugins-ThirdParty`: Third party plugins.
+Everyone can open a PR to have theirs included as a submodule, or perhaps submodules is the wrong approach here, as that puts the burden of updating a plugin on the author (it should perhaps be automatic).
+Perhaps just a list, and a script to assemble a tarball from them?